If you are reading this, you probably want to learn how to use Grakn.

 Data model.
 A knowledge representation object model (our Schema model) that allows to describe your knowledge of the domain and store it together with the data.
 In simpler words, this helps giving structure to your data.

 Reasoning.
 An inference engine, that allows to gain new knowledge that is not explicitly in your data and obtain more intelligent answers to your questions.

-A knowledge base management system like Grakn helps you turning data into information (thanks to its data layer and model components) and to turn information into knowledge thanks to its reasoning engine.
+A knowledge graph management system like Grakn helps you turning data into information (thanks to its data layer and model components) and to turn information into knowledge thanks to its reasoning engine.